alexking-and/and-coding-challenges/challenge-06-clock-wise/README.md

-# Challenge 5 - Short Changed
+# Challenge 6 - Clock Wise

 ## Problem
 Your challenge this week is to build a speaking clock.